Will Justice Department Have a Different Outlook on Online Gambling?

 Co-founding director of the University of New Hampshire School of Law Sports Wagering and Integrity Program, Daniel Wallach, stated that the DOJ’s opinion would have an immediate and chilling effect of the various states being able to conduct lotteries online.
 He mentioned that it is obvious that the lotteries that do online sales is the most impacted stakeholder and that they are the most likely stakeholder to challenge this opinion in court.

-Unhappy New Hampshire Lottery Commission
+New Hampshire Lottery Commission Sued the US DOJ

 The New Hampshire Lottery Commission was unhappy with and took offense to the ruling issued by the Department of Justice, considering that the NHLC heavily relies on the funding of lottery players who fund them online in support of the New Hampshire Lottery.
 The NHLC cited that the DOJ opinion could subject their employees to prosecution, will create uncertainty regarding whether they should cease operations and mentioned that the new ruling would cost the state more than $9- million per year.
 They went on to mention that they would like to take action to protect public education as the new rule from the DOJ would put millions of dollars of school funding in a risky situation and said it was their responsibility to stand up for the rights of students.